ffulm/firmware/README.md

 * Use `openwrt-[chip]-[model]-squashfs-factory.bin` for the initial flash.
 * Use `openwrt-[chip]-[model]-squashfs-sysupgrade.bin` for futher updates.

+Note: After the firmware upload wait about 10 minutes.
+The router reboots multible times and the firmware configuration takes a long time.

+The router configuration can be done in the file /etc/config/freifunk.
+Insert or change the following options:

+    option name 'Name of the router'
+    option contact 'Your eMail Adresse'
+    option geo 'Enter your cordinated her'

 Many routers have not been tested yet, but may work.
 Give it a try! :-)